Login / Signup

 Day 5

-Today we drive back to Paro, crossing over Dochula Pass again and following the course of Pachu river make it to Paro, ‘the rice bowl of the country’.
+Today we drive back to Paro, crossing over Dochula Pass again and following the course of Pachu river to Paro, ‘the rice bowl of the country’.
+The Paro rice is sold even in North America and Europe.
 Encapsulated by views of massive Himalaya peaks, Paro is a small historic town in western Bhutan with tiny streets and brightly painted wooden shops.
-The town lies on the banks of the Pa Chu (means “river”), which wends through the bucolic Paro Valley, once the hub for trade with Tibet.
+The town lies on the banks of the Pa Chu (Chu means “river”), which winds through the bucolic Paro Valley, once the hub for trade with Tibet in the North.

-Ascend a short hill up to the most obvious landmarks in the valley, the Ta Dzong, a circular fortress that once protected this valley from Tibetan invasion.
+Ascend a short hill up to the most obvious landmarks in the valley, the Ta Dzong, a circular fortress that once protected this valley from Northern invasion.
 The impressive watchtower commands sweeping views of the valley below.
 It also houses Bhutan’s National Museum, which, since 1968, has been the home of the country’s most cherished relics.
-Walk down to the great Paro Rimpung Dzong which once barricaded the invasions from Tibetans several times.
-The University of El Passo in New Mexixo, USA has hired the architecture of this fortress.
+Walk down to the great Paro Rimpung Dzong which once barricaded the invasions from the North several times.
+The University of El Passo in Texas USA has borrowed the architecture of this fortress and has a wonderful relationship with Bhutan and some Bhutanese students study there on scholarship.
+The holywood moview "Little Buddha" is also filmed in the courtyards of this Dzong.
 Explore inside the Dzong and walk down towards the cantilevered bridge spanning over the Pachhuriver.
 Across the road, there is a Buddhist Art Gallery where local master artisans are seen working on their painting works.
 You may want to observe and if interested go through their works in the sale room.

 Day 6

-In the morning, drive up to the base of Taktsang to start your hike to this iconic monument, perched on a vertical granite cliff 2000 feet above the valley floor.
+In the morning, drive up to the base of Taktsang to start your hike to this iconic monument, perched on a vertical granite cliff 2500 feet above the valley floor.
 The legend of Taktsang dates from 747 CE, when Guru Rinpoche, in the wrathful form of Guru Dorji Droloe, arrived here on the back of a tiger and subdued the evil spirits of the region.
 You drive to the trail head and, like many pilgrims before, hike up a mountain path toward Taktsang.
 After about one hour of rather steep hiking, you can rest for a while at a small teahouse with wonderful views of the monastery.
 If you choose to walk another hour, you can get an even closer look from the small chorten directly opposite.
-The final stretch climbs down—and then back up—700 steps, crossing a gorge over-laced with prayer flags to arrive at the incredible destination.
-Enjoy the walk and the experience.
+The final stretch climbs down—and then back up—750 steps, crossing a gorge over-laced with prayer flags to arrive at the incredible destination.
+Enjoy the walk and the experience the hidden waterfall around the corner.

 Tiger’s Nest Temple Hike;